JohnMVSantos/NRF24-MultiWii-Drone/docs/reflection.rst

 Key Learnings
 --------------

+* Battery 25C works for this drone.
+* Better to use solder with lead, but prone to contamination (ensure proper storage).
+* Check NRF24 radio communication first before assembling the drone.
+Always test parts individually.
+* Keep it simple and complexity should not come first.
+Achieve minimum functionality for initial developments.
+* 5V 16MHz Arduino Pro Mini is sufficient for the drone.
+* Better to place MPU6050 away from electrical noise of the Arduino and other electrical components.
+* Keep electrical components away from the conductive carbon fiber frame and insulate properly.
+* Thin kapton tapes do not provide as much insulation as actual electrical tape.
+Though electrical tape is heavier.
+* Capacitors helps reduce power fluctuations and noise.

 These are the lift of successful vendors that sold the components needed for this project that worked.

 - **Robojax**: Arduino Pro Mini 5V 16MHz